ktvcv/product-engine-test-task/README.md

-, which gets all routers' messages, stores it and from time to time(60 seconds in test case, anyway, you can change it in a [properties file](https://github.com/ktvcv/product-engine-test-task/blob/master/src/main/resources/application.properties) , so like other params)check them for possible problem, and if a problem is found, invoke some method.
+, which gets all routers' messages, stores it and from time to time(60 seconds in test case, anyway, you can change it in a [properties file](https://github.com/ktvcv/product-engine-test-task/blob/master/src/main/resources/application.properties) , so like other params)checks them for possible problem, and if a problem is found, invoke save method.
 For messages analysis used two classes([for lost problem](https://github.com/ktvcv/product-engine-test-task/blob/master/src/main/java/com/productengine/productenginetesttask/service/problemanalyzer/LostRouterAnalyzer.java) and [flapped problem](https://github.com/ktvcv/product-engine-test-task/blob/master/src/main/java/com/productengine/productenginetesttask/service/problemanalyzer/FlapperRouterAnalyzer.java))